yun-li-ai/asset-harvester/README.md

 ### Abstract

-Neural scene reconstruction converts driving logs into interactive environments for closed-loop simulation, but it does not produce complete 3D object assets needed for multi-agent manipulation and dramatic novel-view synthesis.
+Closed-loop simulation is a core component of autonomous vehicle (AV) development, enabling scalable testing, training, and safety validation before real-world deployment.
+Neural scene reconstruction converts driving logs into interactive 3D environments for simulation, but it does not produce complete 3D object assets required for agent manipulation and large-viewpoint novel-view synthesis.
-To address this challenge, we present Asset Harvester, an image-to-3D model and end-to-end pipeline that converts sparse, in-the-wild observations of AV objects from real driving logs into complete, simulation-ready assets.
+To address this challenge, we present Asset Harvester, an image-to-3D model and end-to-end pipeline that converts sparse, in-the-wild object observations from real driving logs into complete, simulation-ready assets.
-At the core of our method is SparseViewDiT, a sparse-view-to-multiview generation model developed in this work.
-We couple SparseViewDiT with 3D Gaussian lifting and train the model for sparse conditions via hybrid data curation, camera and occlusion augmentation, and self-distillation.
+Rather than relying on a single model component, we developed a system-level design for real-world AV data that combines large-scale curation of object-centric training tuples, geometry-aware preprocessing across heterogeneous sensors, and a robust training recipe that couples sparse-view-conditioned multiview generation with 3D Gaussian lifting.
+Within this system, SparseViewDiT is explicitly designed to address limited-angle views and other real-world data challenges.
-We integrate the pipeline with NVIDIA NCore for data ingestion and with NVIDIA NuRec for asset insertion, replacement, and closed-loop simulation, enabling scalable conversion of driving logs into reusable 3D assets.
-We also introduce the NuRec AV Object Benchmark and perception-based metrics that are robust to small spatial misalignment for evaluating in-the-wild AV object reconstruction.
+Together with hybrid data curation, augmentation, and self-distillation, this system enables scalable conversion of sparse AV object observations into reusable 3D assets.

 <p align="center">